jkciw/btcsymexec/README.md

 # Symbolic execution and analysis of bitcoin script
 A framework to represent bitcoin scripts symbolically, define constraints for the script and validate the script against those constraints.

-# Tools
+## Tools
 - script parser - to parse the given script into blocks of code (vertices)
 - edge constructor - to construct edges between vertices based on conditions
 - control flow graph builder - to build control flow graph using the vertices and the edges
 - symbolic executor - symbilically execute the blocks of opcodes and follow all possible execution paths
 - constraint checker - define constraints and verify if the constraints are satisfied by any of the execution paths

-# Example script used
+## Example script used
-- A Licho Mecenas contract is used as an example MECENAS CONTRACT PSEUDOCODE
+A Licho Mecenas contract is used as an example.
+It is used to make recurring donations from patron to beneficiary with time-based controls

-Purpose: Enables recurring donations from patron to beneficiary with time-based controls
+MECENAS CONTRACT PSEUDOCODE

-Key Components:
+### Key Components:
     - Patron (sender of funds)
     - Beneficiary (receiver of funds)
     - Payment amount
     - Time interval (using CheckSequenceVerify)

 CONTRACT Mecenas